-The connecting rod is secured to the crankshaft with two special bolts: they stretch when torqued, so they are “use once”, and they have a special head requiring a 10 mm “serrated wrench” I got from my local NAPA store for under $10.00.
+The connecting rod is secured to the crankshaft with two special bolts.
+They are designed to stretch when torqued, so they are “use once”, and they have a special head requiring a 10 mm “serrated wrench” I got from my local NAPA store for under $10.00.

-I use a 13 mm socket and slip it over the head of the tool so I can use my breaker bar to loosen the rod bolts.
+I use a 13 mm socket and slip it over the head of the serrated wrench so I can use my breaker bar to loosen the rod bolts.

 I use my long socket extension and a breaker bar to loosen the bolts.
 The long extension allows the breaker bar to clear the cylinder studs protruding from the engine block.

 I made a short video showing the steps for removing the connecting rods.